agomezmoron/appium-maven-archetype/README.md

 TODO

 ### Archetype structure
-The archetype consist of several important parts.
+The archetype consist of several important parts, everything has been mounted on the structure of a Maven project.

 ###### In the root: